The School is governed by a Board of Trustees, appointed in accordance with the terms set out in the Sydney Grammar School Act of 1854.

 The Master of the Lower School is in charge of admissions at College Street, and also looks after the boys when they arrive in Form I (Year 7).
-He interviews prospective pupils and is also available to those who wish to know more about the School.
+The Master of the Lower School interviews prospective pupils and is also available to those who wish to know more about the School.

-Members of the teaching staff also act as Tutors.
+Members of the teaching staff also act as tutors.
 Tutors are the primary points of contact between parents and the School.
 They look after a group of twelve boys and meet them every day.
 Once every ten days or so, they meet for a longer period during which an activity beyond the normal academic courses is undertaken.

 Three psychologists are available for boys with personal and emotional issues or those experiencing difficulty with their schoolwork.
-One Counsellor also offers guidance in the choice of university courses and career options.
+One counsellor also offers guidance in the choice of university courses and career options.